How to achieve the best transition period for you and your cows

 Metabolically during the transition period, the cow’s body is operating one way, but immediately after calving, the body begins to operate in a different way.
 After calving, the demand for minerals and energy increases.
 In response to this change, challenges occur to try to recover.

-The AHV Milk Start Paste and Milk Start Bolus kick start the metabolism of the cow to enable stronger mineral and energy mobilization.
-They also contain Phosphorus, Calcium, and Vitamin D, which are among the most important vitamins and minerals needed around calving and throughout the transition period.
+The AHV Milk Start Paste will kick start the appetite of the cow to enable her to close her mineral and energy gap herself sustainably.
+The AHV Milk Start paste and Milk Start Bolus also contain Phosphorus, Calcium, Magnesium and Vitamin D, which are among the most important vitamins and minerals needed around calving and throughout the transition period.
 High levels of phosphorus can help cows in overcoming metabolic- and liver challenges.
 Calcium is instrumental in expelling the placenta, avoiding the two previously mentioned challenges.
 Providing some form of these vitamins and minerals to cows will assist them in getting past calving challenges.

 Tissue recovery is very demanding of energy.
 Exacerbated from this tissue recovery, high producing cows need more minerals and energy than low producing cows, and first calf heifers facing the challenge of calving for the first time also need great amounts of energy to recover.
 The AHV Booster range provides the animal with energy to meet these requirements.